mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 ## Chunking, Tokenization, and Embedding

 - **Token** - A <a href=https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them>token</a> is a single piece of text from an input that is associated (embedded) as a particular value in a vector.
+- **Embedding** - An <a href="https://platform.openai.com/docs/guides/embeddings">embedding</a> is a special format of data representation that can be easily utilized by machine learning models and algorithms.
+- **Chunk/chunking** - Due to token limits, the documents that the PubSec Info Assistant ingests are <a href="https://learn.microsoft.com/en-us/azure/search/vector-search-how-to-chunk-documents">chunked</a> (broken up) and pre-processed into a format that's easier to use, especially complex file types like PDF.

+More details ...

+- **Token**
-Tokens can include words with specific capitalization, sub-words, or punctuation.
+   - Tokens can include words with specific capitalization, sub-words, or punctuation.
 For instance, the sentence "Jake likes to eat, especially cake." might be broken out into the following tokens:
    - A word not preceded by a space, starting with a capital letter: "**Jake**"
    - A word preceded by a space, starting with a lower-case letter: " **likes**"
    - A word preceded by a space, starting with a lower-case letter: " **to**"